 - Instruction Manual

-Once I got the problem fixed, I tried it out, and I think it is a very useful piece of equipment.
-I look at it as a hybrid of the harbor freight solar setup and my diy battery pack.
+Once I got the problem fixed, see below, I tried it out.
+I think it is a very useful piece of equipment.
+Personally, I look at it as a hybrid of the harbor freight solar setup and my diy battery pack.

 However, when running the things the kit is designed to run I have had great experience – it charges from wall power in about 6 hours, and about 8 in the sun (depending on location, time of year, and weather).
 I have been able to run both lights for over 8 hours on a single charge.

-Looking at it, I think that even if I had not won it in a contest I would have bought it, and I look forward to their upcoming bike powered generator.
+Finally, after looking at it, I think that even if I had not won it in a contest I would have bought it.
+I look forward to their upcoming bike powered generator.